alexxcode/Analyzing-Urban-Homicide-Data/README.md

 - **Case Resolution:** A significant portion of homicide cases are closed through arrests, but a substantial number remain unsolved.

 - **Homicide rates disparities:** There are significant disparities in homicide rates across different U.S. cities.
 Further analysis is needed to understand the underlying causes and develop effective solutions to address this pressing issue.

+- **Proportion of cases "closed by arrest" varies across different racial groups:** There is no clear overall trend, but there are some notable differences between specific groups.

 # Notebook: